- Faith and Worship

 Catholic Diocese of Little Rock

-Falls on Sunday This Year — Regular Sunday Mass Fulfills Obligation
+Falls on Sunday This Year — Sunday Mass Fulfills Obligation

 The Solemnity of the Assumption of the Blessed Virgin Mary is celebrated on Aug.
-15. It is normally a separate holy day of obligation, but since it falls on a Sunday this year, Sunday Mass fulfills the obligation.
+15. It is normally a separate holy day of obligation, but this year, the solemnity replaces the Mass of the day because it occurs on a Sunday in Ordinary Time.
 This feast recognizes that Jesus' mother was "taken up body and soul into heavenly glory" when her "earthly life was finished."
 (Catechism of the Catholic Church, no. 966).

 According to St. John Paul II, the first evidence of belief in the assumption of Mary can be found in "Transitus Mariae," Latin for "The Crossing Over of Mary," an apocryphal account that dates back to the second and third centuries.
 By the 14th century, belief in the assumption was widespread, and when Pope Pius XII declared it a dogma of faith in 1950, "it was a truth almost universally accepted and professed by the Christian community in every corner of the world."